collapsed-stacks/startups/questions/12005/why-did-netflix-s-dvd-business-not-offer-pay-per-rental-service.md

 - posted by: [Raitalt](https://stackexchange.com/users/10109352/raitalt) on 2017-01-28
 - score: 0

-<p>My first thought would be that their cost of customer acquisition was too high OR/AND they needed to cover high fixed costs from marketing, employees, and warehouses.
+My first thought would be that their cost of customer acquisition was too high OR/AND they needed to cover high fixed costs from marketing, employees, and warehouses.
 A second thought is to ask "how much it cost to send one disc?
 And how much fixed cost does it include?"
-Maybe more than 2,50, in which case single orders were not profitable.</p>
+Maybe more than 2,50, in which case single orders were not profitable.

-<p>All businesses benefit from increased customer loyalty.
+All businesses benefit from increased customer loyalty.
 By some estimates it is 6 times more expensive to acquire new customers than to keep them, but it depends on the business.
-Netflix had an intense rivalry with Blockbusters and price was king among consumer preferences so subscription model makes sense.</p>
+Netflix had an intense rivalry with Blockbusters and price was king among consumer preferences so subscription model makes sense.

-<p>For the customers, cancelling their previous subscription and taking on a new subscription does create some switching costs.
+For the customers, cancelling their previous subscription and taking on a new subscription does create some switching costs.
 One-time rentals have nearly zero switching costs.
-Consumers' time and effort are valuable.</p>
+Consumers' time and effort are valuable.

-<p>Edit: of course they were missing some potential customers.
+Edit: of course they were missing some potential customers.
 Nearly every business has to select which customers to serve and which customers not to serve.
 All are not equal.
-Serving different customer segments requires different strategy.</p>
+Serving different customer segments requires different strategy.

 ## Answer 12009